binpash/pash/evaluation/osdi22-eval/README.md

 The modelling and formal verification of the dependency untangling algorithm requires [Spin](https://spinroot.com).

-**Remote servrers used to evaluate PaSh:**
+**Remote servers used to evaluate PaSh:**
 We have created a `osdi22` account on the machines used to evaluate PaSh:

 * `antikythera.csail.mit.edu`: a server hosting the POSIX test suite for correctness/compability results (§7.1); the POSIX test suite cannot be shared publicly.

 * `deathstar.ndr.md`: a large multiprocessor used for performance results (§7.2, 7.3).

-> Here _reviewers have to coordinate themselves other to not run checks/experiments at the same time_.
+> _Reviewers should coordinate to not run checks/experiments at the same time_.

 To connect to these machines, use: